-The evaluation of data was done according to the procedure described above and the most important results are depicted in Figure 19 below (cf. Paper 2).
+The evaluation of data was done according to the procedure describe above and the most important results are depicted in Figure 24 and listed in Table 4 below (cf. Paper V).

-Figure 19.
-Previous page: Time series of SO2 emission rate from Nyiragongo volcano measured with scanning-DOAS during 2004-2012 and detail of the period July-November 2012.
-Above: Annual mean emission rates obtained from measurements performed by our group, extending the historical record of degassing monitoring at this volcano (See Paper 2)
+Figure 3.
+Above: Time series of SO2 emission rate from Nyiragongo volcano measured with scanning-DOAS during 2004-2012.
+Below: Annual averages obtained from measurements within NOVAC extending the historical record of degassing monitoring at this volcano (cf. Paper V)